HyagoOliveira/AnimatorStates/README.md

 # Animator States

-* Use scene instance objects on Animators Controllers assets, inside StateMachineBehaviour.
+* Bind MonoBehaviour State components inside Animator Controllers States.
 * Unity minimum version: **2021.1**
 * Current version: **1.2.0**
 * License: **MIT**

 ## Summary

-Unity has a **StateMachineBehaviour** class designed to be attached to an animator state or sub-state machine in an Animator Controller.
+Unity has a **StateMachineBehaviour** class designed to be attached to an state or sub-state machine inside an Animator Controller.
-These can be used to add all sorts of state dependent behaviours such as playing sounds, particle effects or enable/disable colliders whenever you enter a state.
+These can be used to add all sorts of state dependent behaviours whenever you enter, update or exit a state.
 They can even be used to make logic state machines which are independent of animation for reusability.

-The limitation of StateMachineBehaviours is they cannot reference instantiated scene components.
-StateMachineBehaviours are not like MonoBehaviours in the way they are created.
-Instances of MonoBehaviours are created when they are added to a GameObject and are therefore scene objects.
-The StateMachineBehaviour class derives from ScriptableObject.
-As such, state machine behaviours are assets, not scene objects.
-This means that in order to exist within a scene, instances of state machine behaviours are automatically created at runtime during the Animator's internal Awake call.
+However, the limitation of **StateMachineBehaviours** is they cannot reference instantiated scene components because they are not **MonoBehaviours**.
+They are **ScriptableObjects** and, as such, they are assets, not scene objects.
+This means that in order to exist within a scene, instances of **StateMachineBehaviours** are automatically created at runtime during the Animator's internal Awake call.

 Finding a reference to them during a MonoBehaviour's Awake function is not recommended as it will yield unpredictable results.

-To solve this situation, we can use **AnimatorStateMachine** and **AbstractAnimatorState** or **AbstractMonoBehaviourState** implementations provided on this package.
+To solve this situation, we can use **AnimatorStateMachine** and implementations of **AbstractState** provided on this package.

 ## How To Use

 ### Using AnimatorStateMachine

-Add the [AnimatorStateMachine](/Runtime/StatesMachine/AnimatorStateMachine.cs) component inside the same GameObject where your Animator component is.
+Add the [AnimatorStateMachine](/Runtime/StateMachine/AnimatorStateMachine.cs) component inside the same GameObject where your **Animator** component is.
-This script will act as a bridge to the referenced scene objects and yours [AbstractAnimatorState](/Runtime/States/AbstractAnimatorState.cs) implementations.
+This script will act as a bridge between the Animator Controller asset and yours [AbstractState](/Runtime/States/AbstractState.cs) implementations.

+### Using AbstractState

-AbstractAnimatorState derives from StateMachineBehaviour and therefore are identical to them but **can reference instantiated components** on the Scene.
+**AbstractState** derives from **MonoBehaviour** and therefore **can reference local components** on the GameObject.
-You can create implementations of this class and use some functionalities already implemented like find components inside the runtime transform.

-### Using AbstractMonoBehaviourState

-Add the [AnimatorStateMachine](/Runtime/StatesMachine/AnimatorStateMachine.cs) component inside the same GameObject where your Animator component is.
+#### Implementing AbstractState class

-Implement a class from [AbstractMonoBehaviourState](/Runtime/States/AbstractMonoBehaviourState.cs) and add it to the same GameObject.
-AbstractMonoBehaviourState derives from MonoBehaviour and you can override the `EnterState()`, `UpdateState()` or `ExitState()` functions to execute code when the Animator enters, updates or exits a selected State, respectively.
+Implement a class from [AbstractState](/Runtime/States/AbstractState.cs).
+You can override the virtual `EnterState()`, `UpdateState()` or `ExitState()` functions to execute code when the Animator enters, updates or exits this State, respectively.

+The bellow `RunState` class will play a start sound when entering it and a stop sound when exiting it:

 ```csharp
 using UnityEngine;